 Now he is more popularly known as Senator Snowball for his “mini-show” inside the Senate room, together with other public officials.
 Alongside the trending issues about Sen. Inhofe’s behaviour, he is actually a committed climate change denier who isn’t shy about spreading disinformation in public.

 “In case we had forgotten because we keep hearing that 2014 has been the warmest year on record, I ask the chair: You know what this is?
 It’s a snowball and that just from outside here so it’s very, very cold out.
-Very unseasonal,” Sen. Inhofe said, while throwing the snowball and trying to stifle a smile.
+Very unseasonal,” Sen. Inhofe said, while throwing the snowball and trying to stifle a smile (Source).

 Video from Young Turks

-The most shocking part of all is that the Senator threw the D.C. snowball right onto the Senate floor.
-Moreover, the fact that 2014 was actually known as the hottest year on record does not seem to deter him whatsoever.
+The most shocking part of all is that the senator threw the D.C. snowball right onto the Senate floor.
+Moreover, the fact that 2014 was actually known as the hottest year on record at that time does not seem to deter him whatsoever.

 Video from Years of Living Dangerously

 With his regular speeches that oppose climate change and voting for big oil companies on numerous oil-related bills, Sen. Inhofe remains a denier of global warming.
 “I have offered compelling evidence that catastrophic global warming is a hoax.
-That conclusion is supported by the painstaking work of the nation’s top climate scientists,” he said.
+That conclusion is supported by the painstaking work of the nation’s top climate scientists,” he said (Source).